 - Fill in missing data, like if City = “Redwood City” and State = “California”, then ZIP code can be inferred as “94065”

-- Standardize data like United States, United States of America, USA, US, U.S.A., and U.S.
+- Standardize data like the United States, United States of America, USA, US, U.S.A., and U.S.

-Matching a lead to an existing account in your CRM can improve your lead routing success in these ways:
+Matching a lead to an existing account in your CRM can improve your lead routing process in these ways:

-- Route the lead directly to the account owner, bypassing unnecessary human routing steps
+- Routing the lead directly to the account owner, bypassing unnecessary human routing steps

-- Use the account data to fill in or replace data from the lead
+- Using the account data to fill in or replace data from the lead

-- Automatically convert lead to a contact in Salesforce.com, and attach the contact to the account and
+- Automatically converting a lead to a contact in Salesforce.com, and attaching the contact to the account

-- Identify and merge lead that is a duplicate to a contact (in Salesforce terminology)
+- Identifying and merging any duplicate lead to a contact (in Salesforce terminology)

-If you load more than a few hundred leads a week, you should automate the list loading process.
-There is great benefit in ensuring your data is cleaned and matched before it enters your sales automation or marketing automation platform, before the lead routing logic kicks in.
+You should automate the list loading process if you load more than a few hundred leads a week.
+You’ll see a great benefit in cleaning and matching data before it enters your sales automation or marketing automation platform and before the lead routing process logic kicks in.

-The following types of tasks can and should be fully automated as part of the list loading process:
+You should fully automate these tasks as part of the list loading process: